Education, English

 Usage of Employee.
 Journal of Social Media for Organizations, 3 (1), 1-45.

 The article discusses how social media can be used to empower employees and make good use of it for productivity.
-It looked at the personal effect of social media to employees’ behavior and how such behavior can affect an organization.
-The article presented that social media is addictive and because of that employees can easily violate cyber security hence putting an organization network infrastructure in jeopardy.
-It also discusses the role of social media in fostering employees’ engagement which can increase organization’s productivity.
+It looked at the personal effect of social media on employees’ behavior and how such behavior can affect an organization.
+The article presented that social media is addictive, and because of that, employees can easily violate cyber security, hence putting an organization’s network infrastructure in jeopardy.
+It also discusses the role of social media in fostering employees’ engagement, which can increase an organization’s productivity.
 The authors are known writers and have published several journals on social media and communication techniques.
-Haddud has Masters in communication and technology while Preetinder has a PhD. in technology management and they have also done other publications which are being used in different fields.
-The article is relevant to thesis since it discusses the role of social media in foster employees’ engagement which is required to complete the research.
+Haddud has a Master’s in communication and technology, while Preetinder has a PhD. in technology management, and they have also done other publications that are being used in different fields.
+The article is relevant to the thesis since it discusses the role of social media in fostering employee engagement, which is required to complete the research.

 Leftheriotis, L., & Giannakos, M. N. (2014).
 Using social media for work: Losing your time or

 The article discusses how social media is used at work to meet certain expectations.
-It argues that social media can be used to improve organization performance through proper usage and implementation of strict policy to avoid being misused by employees.
-The authors are experts in social media and lecturers at Ionian University, in Greece and Norwegian University of Science and Technology respectively.
-It is relevant to the thesis since it highlighted both negative and positive impact of social media on employees.
+It argues that social media can be used to improve organizational performance through proper usage and implementation of strict policies to avoid being misused by employees.
+The authors are experts in social media and lecturers at the Ionian University in Greece and the Norwegian University of Science and Technology, respectively.
+It is relevant to the thesis since it highlights both the negative and positive impacts of social media on employees.

 Siddique, T. (2015).
 Use of Social Networking Sites at Workplace in Bangladesh: Employees’